marijapanic/Quiz_admin/README.md

 # Quiz_admin
 Using window forms, this app represents one user - quiz administrator.
-Using server to add more quizzes, teams or changing those elements
+Using server to add more quizzes, teams or changing those elements.
+The project documentation can be found in the doc file.